 She looked up and saw a shooting star.
 Her expression changed and a smile fell across her lips.
 "I wish Lord Sesshomaru, Master Jaken, and Ah-Un would come back for me."
 She wished.

 Finally she recognized where the screaming was coming from and looked up.
 Jaken was falling out of the sky, and was very close to hitting her on the head.
 She quickly moved out of the way and noticed he was about to land on her favorite flower.
 She quickly grabbed him right out of the air and had him upside down.
 "Master Jaken!
 Oh I missed you so much!"
-Rin said happily as she squeezed the toad-demon.
+Rin exclaimed as she squeezed the toad-demon.

 "Rin, you fool!
 I can't breathe."
 Jaken mumbled while his head had managed to get squeezed into her cleavage.

 "Oh.
 Sorry, Master Jaken."
 Rin giggled as she placed him down on the ground.

 "Not bad for a human."
 Jaken said sarcastically.
 Her reactions had become much faster from when she was younger, even if Jaken refused to admit it.